 It’s different if you have severe arthritis and are unable to walk because of the pain.

-There are too many stories of people ‘managing’ their pain and not even being put on waiting lists for knee replacements.
+There are too many stories of people ‘managing’ their pain and not even being put on waiting lists for knee and hip replacements.
 Likewise there are too many stories about people who cannot have the opportunity to try new drugs because they are too expensive for Pharmac to fund.

 Don’t be dismayed with the Government or Pharmac.
 Medical costs are soaring.
 There is a limited amount of tax available to meet the many requirements all Governments need to provide to the people.
 The wealthier the country the more a Government can provide.

 New Zealand doesn’t dig minerals out of the ground and sell ore to China the way Australia can, nor does it sell oil the way oil producing countries can.
 There’s less profit in farming sheep and cows than there is in exporting a valued raw material like iron ore, coal, or oil.
 New Zealand is remote so it is costly to import goods.